-- DESIGN: The combined erch bridge would have a major arch over I-5 and smaller arch on the short connection to the trail on the west side of the bridge. - SIZE: The arches would have sleel support pieces overhead and vertical support pieces that - SAFETY: The throw barrier would be attached to the inside of the vertical support pieces to prevent things from falling onto the interstate below.
+- DESIGN: The combined arch bridge would have a major arch over I-5 and smaller arch on the short connection to the trail on the west side of the bridge. - SIZE: The arches would have steel support pieces overhead and vertical support pieces that could be cable or steel. - SAFETY: The throw barrier would be attached to the inside of the vertical support pieces to prevent things from falling onto the interstate below.